patrickfav/website-favre/content/articles/2018-11-07-the-bcrypt-protocol-is-kind-of-a-mess/index.md

 #### Issue 5: Many Non-Standard Versions

-As stated earlier, bcrypt startet out with version $2$ which lacked definition on how to handle non-ASCII characters, so the most prevalent version is $2a$ which fixed that.
+As stated earlier, bcrypt started out with version $2$ which lacked definition on how to handle non-ASCII characters, so the most prevalent version is $2a$ which fixed that.
 But of course other implementations have had issues too, so there is a $2x$ and $2y$ for the PHP version and there is [talk to bump the version output](http://undeadly.org/cgi?action=article&sid=20140224132743) of the original to $2b$.
 Most of these version changes address bugs in specific implementation and may not apply to others.
 This however makes it harder to achieve interoperability between different systems (most often databases which are used by PHP and other systems, e.g. [this](https://stackoverflow.com/questions/49878948/hashing-password-with-2y-identifier))

 #### Issue 6: Slightly Inefficient Format